choueric/ericnode/content/post/kbdashboard.md

 # Overview

 This tool (i.e. `kbdashboard`) is used to configure and manage building proceedings of multiple linux kernels.
-It is written in Golang.
+It is written in Golang and hosted in [this reposity][3].

 Developpers, especially in embedded system, usually need to modify, build and test more than one linux kernel in different projects.
 Each project may use one